FantasyPros Accuracy Award

 That's Where Tiers Come In

-Fantasy football tiers show you where the cliffs are and where the value hides.
-The result: A more complete understanding of the draft landscape.
-That means fewer panic picks, smarter gambles, and a better shot at building a championship-winning roster.
+Fantasy football tiers show you where the cliffs are and where the value hides, giving you a more complete view of the draft landscape.

 The tiers below use our default PPR rankings.

 Want an even bigger edge?
-The Draft War Room fantasy football cheat sheet builds tiers specifically for your league, adapting in real-time to your settings and your draft.
+The Draft War Room fantasy football cheat sheet builds tiers specifically for your league and adapts in real time to your settings and draft.

 Jump to: